z-zang/Homestuck-Comic-Maker/README.md

 Current Functionality
 ------
-- - Navbar: Each link provides a relevant popup or opens in an external window.
+- Navbar: Each link provides a relevant popup or opens in an external window.
 - Canvas: Using Fabric.js, can resize, rotate, and flip added images.
 - Canvas buttons: Option to delete selected sprites, undo/redo actions, and clear canvas.
 - Canvas controls: Pan and resize for background image.
 - Sprite Menu: Add character/object images by clicking on button of the sprite.
 Set background by clicking on BG button, or upload custom image file.
+- Popups: Will show instructions on first visit, and will show a warning on mobile.

 Planned Features
 ------